Pokiri: Plot

-In Hyderabad, two rival mafia gangs headed by Dubai-based don Ali Bhai and Narayana resort to criminal activities such as extortion, contract killing and coercion to take control of the city.
-The new DCP, Sayyad Mohammad Pasha Qadri, focuses on making Hyderabad a better place by working on arresting all of them.

-Pandu, a thug working for money and living in Hyderabad along with his friends including Ajay, is hired by Narayana to beat up Ali Bhai's henchmen Nayar.
-He later joins Ali Bhai's gang for monetary reasons.
-He falls in love with Shruti, an aerobics master in his friend Ajay's father, Suryanarayana's fitness center.
-Shruti lives with her widowed mother and brother and her neighbour Brahmi, a software engineer, who pesters her to marry him.
-A corrupt police officer named Pasupathy, who works for Ali Bhai, lusts after Shruti.
-He is determined to make her his mistress, undeterred by Shruti's multiple rejections.
-After Pandu kills a henchman of Narayana, he is confronted by Pasupathy.
-At the same time Pasupathy sees Shruti passing by and starts to harass her.
-Pandu uses his wits to prevent Shruti from being molested.
-She meets him the next day to thank him.
+In Hyderabad, two rival mafia gangs headed by Dubai-based gangster Ali Bhai and Narayana resort to criminal activities such as extortion, contract killings, and coercion to take control of the city.
+Newly appointed Deputy Commissioner Sayyad Mohammad Pasha Qadri focuses on making the city safer by working on arresting all of them.
+Pandu, a thug working for money and living in Hyderabad along with his friends, is hired by Narayana to beat up Ali Bhai's henchman Mallesh.
+Pandu later joins Ali Bhai's gang after being offered money to join.
+Pandu falls in love with Shruthi, an aerobics teacher, who rejects his advances.
+Shruthi lives with her widowed mother and brother and her neighbor Brahmi, a software engineer who pesters her to marry him.
+Corrupt SI Pasupathy, who works for Ali Bhai, lusts after Shruthi.
+He is determined to make her his mistress, undeterred by Sruthi's and her mother's multiple rejections.
+After killing Narayana's henchman, Pandu is confronted by Pasupathy and is able to prevent Shruthi from being molested.
+Shruthi meets him the next day to thank him, and starts to fall in love with Pandu after spending sometime with him.
+Shruthi tells Pandu about Pasupathy forcing her to be his mistress which angers Pandu.